ParthGadewar/SQL-for-Business-Applied-Query-Portfolio/Case16-Promo-Redemption-Reality/README.md

 This query gives marketing a ranked, promo-by-promo redemption leaderboard in one pass — no manual cross-referencing of member lists against redemption logs.
 Promos consistently below a threshold (say, 40%) become candidates for retirement or redesign; promos near 100% become templates worth repeating.

----

-Want me to update the memory to reflect this new README structure (Business Scenario + Business Question split, setup script before solution query) for future cases, or is this a one-off for Case 17?